LiamPattinson/dotfiles/README.md

 The Neovim configuration can be found in my fork of [kickstart.nvim](https://github.com/LiamPattinson/kickstart.nvim), which is included in the top-level of this repo as a submodule.
 The `nvim` directory simply contains a sym-link to that submodule.

+After running `stow nvim`, all plugins will be installed the next time `nvim` is opened.

 ## Additional Setup